 1958 Make a Million, Norman Barasch and Carroll Moore's comedy about a quiz show winner, opens tonight at the Playhouse Theatre.
 Sam Levene is the lead, playing a television producer in this production, staged by Jerome Chodorov.
 The show runs 308 performances.

+1963 Mike Nichols collaborates with Neil Simon for the first time, directing Barefoot in the Park, which opens tonight at the Biltmore Theatre.
+Robert Redford and Elizabeth Ashley co-star in this comedy, which will be made into a movie in 1967.
+The Broadway production will run 1,532 performances.
 1972 The cast of Pippin has "magic to do" tonight as it opens at the Imperial Theatre.
 Ben Vereen, John Rubinstein, Irene Ryan, Jill Clayburgh and Leland Palmer head the cast of this show about accepting oneself for who you are.
 The story follows Pippin, son of Holy Roman Empire patriarch Charlemagne, as he realizes he is just not the hero he is or wants to be.
 Instead he learns to settle down and live life with a hearth and home.
 The legendary Bob Fosse directs and choreographs this show, which won him rave reviews and a Tony Award.
 The show will have a very successful run of 1,944 performances.

 1975 Isaac Bashevis Singer and Leah Napolin turned Singer's short story "Yentl, the Yeshiva Boy" into Yentl, which opened tonight at the Eugene O'Neill Theatre.
 The show, which ran 223 performances, starred Tovah Feldshuh as an orthodox Jewish girl who wishes to defy tradition and be educated like the boys.
 Barbra Streisand would play the role in the 1983 film, which turns the story into a musical.